 Meat Free Monday is about eating less meat in order to slow climate change, help the environment and live a healthier life!
-There are loads of people around the world taking part including celebrities such as Gwyneth Paltrow, Matt Lucas, Kevin Spacey and Ricky Gervais.
+There are loads of people around the world taking part including celebrities such as Gwyneth Paltrow, Matt Lucas, Woody Harrelson and Ricky Gervais.
 Meat Free Monday is a simple way to make a huge difference!

 If you’re thinking that MFM sounds like a good idea, here are some tips for how to get going: